 In the final ten minutes of the class, students will combine and implement the techniques that they have learned, as we perform an arranged series of movements from the period, originally choreographed and performed at a Turnfest (German gymnastic festival) held around the turn of the century.
 In this way, participants can get an idea of how these exercises were ultimately combined, applied, and executed in sequence during the period.

 This class premiered in 2021 Virtual CombatCon.
-The 2022 CombatCon is the first time it will have ever been taught in person.
+The 2022 CombatCon is the first time that it will be taught in person.